hanjingo/doc/ECONOMIC/INVESTMENTS/market_making.md

 - Avellaneda, Marco & Stoikov (2008) — High-frequency market-making
 - Cartea, Jaimungal & Penalva — Algorithmic and High-Frequency Trading (market microstructure chapters)
 - Papers and blog posts on queue dynamics, limit order book simulation, and empirical studies of spread and liquidity.

----

-If you want, I can: (1) add a small Avellaneda–Stoikov worked derivation with formulae, (2) expand the simulation into a Jupyter notebook with parameterized experiments and fee models, or (3) insert practical production notes on order router design and exchange connectivity.
-Tell me which next step you prefer and I will follow the same todo → edit → verify workflow.